-A structured summary of about 100 to 200 words should be included with the manuscript together with 5 key words which encapsulate the principal subjects covered by the paper which will be used for indexing.
+A structured summary of about 100 to 200 words should be included with the manuscript together with five key words which encapsulate the principal subjects covered by the paper which will be used for indexing.
 The summary should be understandable to readers who have not read the rest of the paper.
-It should not contain any citations of other published work.
+It should not contain citations to other published work.

 6. Points of Style